zhenxiay/agno_os_basketball_ai/README.md

 # Basketball AI Agent

-An intelligent basketball analytics agent built on AgentOS that provides insights, predictions, and analysis for basketball games and player performance.
+An AI-driven **Basketball Analytics App** built on AgentOS that provides insights, predictions, and analysis for basketball games and player performance.

 ## Overview

-This project combines artificial intelligence with basketball analytics to create an interactive Agentic AI App that can analyze games, predict outcomes, and provide detailed insights about players and teams.
+This project combines artificial intelligence with basketball analytics to create an **interactive Agentic AI App** that can analyze games, predict outcomes, and provide detailed insights about players and teams.
 Built on the AgentOS framework, it leverages machine learning models and a comprehensive knowledge base to deliver accurate and actionable basketball intelligence.

 ## Demo